 The council shall designate one of its members as vice mayor, who shall serve in such capacity at the pleasure of the council.
 The vice mayor shall perform the duties of the mayor during his absence or disability.

 Sec.
 8. Salaries of mayor and councilmen.

 The monthly salary of the mayor shall be three thousand dollars ($3,000.00), and of the councilmen shall be one thousand five hundred dollars ($1,500.00), until changed by ordinance, but shall not be increased during the current term of mayor and councilmen enacting such ordinance.

 Sec.
 9. Induction of mayor and council into office.

-Each newly elected mayor and member of the council shall be inducted into office at the beginning of the first regular meeting of the council following the date set for the general election, even if no general election is held.
+Unless otherwise provided by the Arizona constitution or laws of this state, each newly elected mayor and member of the council shall be inducted into office at the beginning of the first regular meeting of the council in January of the year following the date set for the general election, even if no general election is held.

 Sec.
 10. Vacancies in council and office of mayor.